 Not everyone carries cash today, but if you do, you want to be sure you know how much you have.
 You also want to be sure you hand over the correct value of bills.
-If the Cash Envelope System is your current budgeting method, then this wallet insert will keep you fully organized.
+If the Cash Envelope System or Cash Stuffing is your current budgeting method, then this wallet insert will keep you fully organized.
 These file folder-style cash envelopes come in a set of five and fit most wallets and planners.
 Interested in labels for the Cash Envelope System inserts?
 Check these out here.

 Having a financial plan is the key to financial freedom and success.

 Organizing Your Finances and Financial Paperwork

 Bank and credit card statements, tax info, insurance info, etc. There’s a lot of paperwork involved in financial management.
 Having a solid organizational system in place makes a big difference!
 First, check out our post to know how long to keep important documents.
 Then, set up a system.

 We’re focusing on finances, but you could also have categories for household expenses, vehicle expenses, etc.

 For finances, sub-categories might include savings, checking account(s), student loans, mortgages, and credit cards.
 Be as specific and narrow as possible.
 It will help you find things later on.

 Each of the larger categories should have its own color.
 This makes it easier to see at a glance.
 For finances, we like to use green.
 Use folder labels of the chosen color to create sub-category sections within the larger category.
 Erasable folder labels and a good permanent marker make changing folder titles easy if you want to change the label name, erase and rename it!

 Using a label maker is a great way to get your files organized.
 If your handwriting isn’t precise or if you have dexterity issues, it can mean the difference between finding your savings account statements in seconds or searching through folders because you can’t read the labels.
 This label maker is versatile with Bluetooth, which allows the user to design from their Apple/Android mobile device or desktop.